anTuni/NomadCoin/summary/GOLANG.md

 Q: I think pointor type just have memory adress isn't it?
 How can we use values by just sendig Pointor.

+## 12.27 prevent data races && Broadcast new block

+when access or write same data(variable)